 Marketing automation can be a comprehensive piece of software.
 The amount of planning and work that goes into setting up campaigns in these programs means that education and training are important.
 Employees in sales and marketing will need training on how it operates, and you should make sure your wider organisation (including your technical support team) are trained adequately too.

 The education does not end when you roll out the product.
 Once trained, users should continue learning as much as possible about marketing automation.
 This can include industry news as well as particular product information.
 Education is not a one-time-only event, it is an ongoing process.

 Take advantage of all the resources offered to you

 Check with the software company you are thinking of buying from.
 Do they have any resources to help you?
-Marketing automation providers like Salesfusion and others publish webinars, blog posts and best practices regularly to help keep your skills sharp.
+Marketing automation providers like Microsoft 365 publish webinars, blog posts and best practices regularly to help keep your skills sharp.

 Make things easier for your co-workers

-Be sure to update your processes as trends and program features change.
-As you are dedicated to continuing your technical education (right?) you will be aware of these changes, but your staff may not be.
-Be sure to put all your resources in one place for your staff to use.
+Be sure to update your processes as trends and programme features change.
+Put all your resources in one place for your staff to use.
 You may also want to consider regular meetings on best practices as you become more comfortable with the software.